HiDefTextiles/HiDefKnits/README.md

 Moreover, it should be relatively straight forward to translate the software for woven textiles, where the shaping would be done via burst seams or gathers.
-Note, that since the project is developed as FOSS, outside parties would be able to build upon the HiDef: Knits framework, not necessarily for textiles production.
-For instance, gaming developers could strip down the knitting intricacies away from the program and just use the 3D modelling of garments as a standalone program for more varied avatars.
+Note, that since the project is developed as free and open source, outside parties would be able to build upon the HiDef: Knits framework, not necessarily for textiles production, but for instance, gaming developers could strip down the knitting intricacies away from the program and just use the 3D modelling of garments as a standalone program for more varied avatars.

-Direct usage of HiDef: Knits software would renders a knitting pattern based on the users design.
+Direct usage of HiDef: Knits software would render a knitting pattern based on the users design.
 The designer is free to publish the pattern for others to use, either free of charge or commercially.